 Prior to data collection, all patients (and/or a legally acceptable representative where applicable) must sign an ICF allowing source data verification in accordance with local requirements and sponsor policy (see Annex 4.5).
-Potential participants will be told that their consent to allow collection of information within the context of this non-interventional study is entirely voluntary and may be withdrawn at any time.
-Patients will be informed of the observational nature of the study, that the sponsor only intends to collect information and follow the course of treatment in the clinical practice setting, and that their participation in the study does not involve invasive procedures outside of the recommendations in the local label.
+Potential patient will be told that their consent to allow collection of information within the context of this non-interventional study is entirely voluntary and may be withdrawn at any time.
+Patients will be informed of the observational nature of the study, that the sponsor only intends to collect information and follow the course of treatment in the clinical practice setting, and that their participation in the study does not involve invasive procedures outside of the recommendations in the local label, with the exception of sample collection for RCL testing.
+RCL testing will occur in patients with second primary malignancies and when a sample of adequate quality and in sufficient quantity is available.
 Only patients who are fully able to understand the nature of the study and provide their consent voluntarily will be enrolled.